openkim/kliff/docs/source/modules/uq.rst

 temperature.
 The required input argument is a :math:`L \times \tilde{M}^* \times N` array of independent samples (:math:`\tilde{M}^*` is the number of independent samples in each walker).
-When the resulting :math:`\hat{R}^p` values are larger than the threshold (e.g., 1.1), then the MCMC simulation should be continued until this criteria is satisfied.
+When the resulting :math:`\hat{R}^p` values are larger than the threshold (e.g., 1.1), then the MCMC simulation should be continued until this criterion is satisfied.

 .. note::
-   Some sampling temperatures might converge at slower rates compared to the others.
+   Some sampling temperatures might converge at slower rates compared to others.
    So, user can terminate the MCMC simulation as long as the samples at the target temperatures, e.g., :math:`T_0`, have converged.